 The rebuilding program (Rec.
-12-03) is a very comprehensive management plan that combines multiple conservation elements with enforcement ones.
-The 2013-2014 TAC is 13,500 tonnes each year, which represents a 5% increase from the 2012 TAC.increased slightly.
+13-07) is a very comprehensive management plan that combines multiple conservation elements with enforcement ones.
+The TAC for 2014 is 13,400 tonnes, in line with scientific advice.
 In addition to the TACs, the plan includes the following measures, among others:

-- I. Manages fishing capacity (including mandated capacity adjustments to make fishing capacity more commensurate with quotas) and farming capacity; - 2.
-Establishes closed fishing seasons for longliners (six months), purse seiners (11 months), and for pole and line, pelagic trawl and sport fishing vessels (eight months each);
+- 1. Manages fishing capacity (including mandated capacity adjustments to make fishing capacity more commensurate with quotas) and farming capacity; - 2.
+Establishes closed fishing seasons for longliners (six months), purse seiners (11 months), and for pole and line, pelagic trawl and sport fishing vessels (eight months each); - 3.
+Sets minimum sizes of 8 and 30 kg, depending on the fishery; - 4.
+Establishes records of authorized fishing vessels and authorized farming facilities;

-- 3. Sets minimum sizes of 8 and 30 kg, depending on the fishery; - 4.
-Establishes records of authorized fishing vessels and authorized farming facilities; - 5.
-Requires weekly catch reports to national agencies and monthly catch reports to ICCAT; - 6.
-Establishes an observer program with 100% coverage for purse seiners and for transfers to cages; - 7.
+- 5. Requires weekly catch reports to national agencies and monthly catch reports to ICCAT; - 6.
+Establishes an observer program with 100% coverage for purse seiners and for transfers to cages: - 7.
 Requires VMS on every vessel over 15 m in length, and transmissions of the VMS data to ICCAT; - 8.
 Prohibits trade of bluefin not accompanied by valid catch documents (Rec.
 09-01); - 9.
 Establishes procedures for at-sea boarding and inspection; - 10.
 Allows SCRS to access all MCS data from the management plan.